 3. Bin Chutes

+While usually found in apartment blocks for everyday trash, the same design is used in construction for long-term waste management.
+These require high-quality fire-rated materials to stay safe.
 For contractors interested in utilising durable and efficient scaffolding chutes, the Scaffolding Rubbish Chutes product page offers excellent options for enhancing waste management on-site.

 Benefits of Temporary Construction Rubbish Chutes